1-stable fluctuations in branching Brownian motion at critical temperature II: general functionals: Introduction

 \subsection{Motivations and comments}

-The last decade has seen tremendous activity on the extremes of branching Brownian motion and other systems belonging to the so-called \emph{F-KPP universality class}, see the references in \cite{maillardpain2018-1}.
-The \emph{fluctuations} of the extremes of branching Brownian motion have arosen recent interest \cite{muellermunier2014,maillardpain2018-1,mytnikroquejoffreryzhik2020} because of the manifestation of a certain universality of the fluctuations, witnessed by the ubiquity of 1-stable distributions.
-This contrasts with the $\alpha$-stable distributions with $\alpha >1$ appearing in the fluctuations of the \emph{subcritical} additive martingales of the branching random walk, which have been studied by Rösler, Topchii and Vatutin \cite{rtv2002}, Iksanov and Kabluchko \cite{iksanovkabluchko2016}, Iksanov, Kolesko and Meiners \cite{ikm2019,ikm2020} and Hartung and Klimovsky \cite{hartungklimovsky2017arxiv}, also in the case of complex BBM.
+The last decades have seen tremendous activity on the extremes of branching Brownian motion and other systems belonging to the so-called \emph{F-KPP universality class}, see for example the references in~\cite{maillardpain2019}.
+The \emph{fluctuations} of the extremes of branching Brownian motion have arosen recent interest \cite{muellermunier2014,maillardpain2019,mytnikroquejoffreryzhik2022} because of the manifestation of a certain universality of the fluctuations, witnessed by the ubiquity of 1-stable distributions.
+The results of \cite{maillardpain2019} on the fluctuations of the derivative martingale have been adapted to branching random walk by Buraczewski, Iksanov and Mallein \cite{buraczewskiiksanovmallein2021} and Hou, Ren and Song \cite{hrs2024}.
+The 1-stable limit contrasts with the $\alpha$-stable distributions with $\alpha >1$ appearing in the fluctuations of the \emph{subcritical} additive martingales of the branching random walk, which have been studied by Rösler, Topchii and Vatutin~\cite{rtv2002}, Iksanov and Kabluchko~\cite{iksanovkabluchko2016}, Iksanov, Kolesko and Meiners~\cite{ikm2019,ikm2020} and Hartung and Klimovsky~\cite{hartungklimovsky2018}, also in the case of complex BBM.
+Note also that the \emph{supercritical} additive martingales of branching random walk can be renormalized to converge to a limit distributed as an $\alpha$-stable subordinator, $\alpha<1$, taken at time $Z_\infty$, see \cite{brv2012}.